 The NYS Clean Heat Program funding has been designated by the New York State Public Service Commission through the Joint Efficiency Providers.
-Incentives are offered for Air-Source Heat Pumps ("ASHPs") and Ground-Source Heat Pumps ("GSHPs") for both space heating and cooling as well as for Heat Pump Water Heaters ("HPWHs") for water heating.
+Incentives are offered for Air-Source Heat Pumps ("ASHPs"), Air-to-Water Heat Pumps ("AWHPs"), and Ground-Source Heat Pumps ("GSHPs") for both space heating and cooling as well as for Heat Pump Water Heaters ("HPWHs") for water heating.

-To apply for incentives under this Program, ASHP installers, ASHP designers, GSHP installers, GSHP designers, and GSHP drillers ("Drillers") must first become "Participating Contractors" by submitting a Participating Contractor Application indicating the service territories in which they plan to perform work and a Contractor Participation Agreement for each of those specified territories.
+To apply for incentives under this Program, ASHP installers, ASHP designers, AWHP installers, GSHP installers, GSHP designers, and GSHP drillers ("Drillers") must first become "Participating Contractors" by submitting a Participating Contractor Application indicating the service territories in which they plan to perform work and a Contractor Participation Agreement6 for each of those specified territories.
 Upon approval, the applicant will receive an approval notification from the Designated Utility and become eligible to apply for incentives in the Program.